Relintai/pandemonium_engine_docs/03_usage/10_physics/03_using_area_2d.md

 (and therefore a `CollisionObject2D` type), so we'll connect the `body_entered` signal.

-Note:
- If you're not familiar with using signals, see `doc_signals` for
+Note: If you're not familiar with using signals, see `doc_signals` for an introduction.
-          an introduction.

-gdscript GDScript

 ```
 extends Area2D